 In the Notes app on your Mac, do one of the following:

-Search in a specific account: Click a folder in the account you want to search, click in the search field, click the magnifying glass , then choose Current Account.
+Search in a specific account: Click a folder in the account you want to search, click the magnifying glass to show the search field, click the arrow (next to the magnifying glass), then choose Current Account.

-Search in all accounts: Click in the search field, click the magnifying glass , then choose All Accounts.
+Search in all accounts: Click the magnifying glass to show the search field, click the arrow (next to the magnifying glass), then choose All Accounts.

 Note: This step is only necessary if you have multiple accounts (such as iCloud and On My Mac accounts).